thuwzy/thuwzy.github.io/_pages/about.md

 I got my Bachelor's degree in **Computer Science** at Tsinghua University in 2021.
 I got my Minor degree in **Music** at Tsinghua University in 2021.

-My research interests lie on Deep Generative Model, Adversarial Robustness and 3D Vision.
+My research interests lie on Diffusion Model, Text-to-3D and Adversarial Robustness.

 What's New
 ======